CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-modifiers.md

 ## cat

-With this modefier you can concatenate a string to your variable.
+With this modifier you can concatenate a string to your variable.
 If the variable is an arrary, the string will be used.
 Usage: